AlexJeffcott/amboss-cypress-demo/README.md

 We mostly use Jenkins at AMBOSS but for the purposes of this blog post I will be using Github Actions and GitHub Container Registery, so you will need a GitHub account.

 #### GHCR Open Beta
-To have GitHub Container Registry feature enabled (currently (January 2021) in open Beta).
-To do this login to [GitHub](https://github.com/), click on the account menu (prob your picture in the top right), open the 'Feature Preview' modal and enable it.
+To have GitHub Container Registry feature enabled (currently (January 2021) in open Beta) login to [GitHub](https://github.com/), click on the account menu (prob your picture in the top right), open the 'Feature Preview' modal and enable it.

 #### Auth and permissions
 You should also create a Personal Access Token (PAT) for you GitHub Container Registry.
 To create a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) called `GHCR_TOKEN` with the `write:packages` scope selected you can do this: